 Ploughshares Fund The Ploughshares Fund is a public grantmaking foundation that supports initiatives to prevent the spread and use of nuclear, biological and chemical weapons and other weapons of war, and to prevent conflicts that could lead to the use of weapons of mass destruction.

-SAVE A student driven organization.
-Students learn about alternatives to violence and practice what they learn through school and community service projects.
+SAVE - Sandy Hook Promise The SAVE Promise Club is about young leaders educating and empowering their peers to prevent violence.
+It is the largest student-led violence prevention club in the U.S. Students learn about alternatives to violence and practice what they learn through school and community service projects.
 As they participate in SAVE activities, students learn crime prevention and conflict management skills and the virtues of good citizenship, civility, and nonviolence.

 Seeds of Peace Dedicated to empowering young leaders from regions of conflict with the skills to advance reconciliation and coexistence.
 From 46 Israeli, Palestinian and Egyptian teenagers in 1993, the organization still focuses on the Middle East but now includes youths from South Asia, Cyprus and the Balkans.
 Its network encompasses over 2,500 young people.
 The program begins at the International Camp in Maine and continues through follow-up at the Seeds of Peace Center for Coexistence in Jerusalem, international youth conferences, regional workshops, and an adult educator program.